Manikarnika Ghat Demolition in Varanasi: Outcry, Accountability, and Heritage Restoration

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

 Structured consultations with ritual service communities and pilgrims can align restoration sequencing with daily rites.
-This helps ensure that sacred functions continue with dignity and safety.
+The article emphasizes that sacred functions should continue with dignity and safety while repair or restoration work is planned.